 If you want to clean up your credit file, steer clear of credit repair clinics.
 These companies claim they can fix your credit, qualify you for a loan, or get you a credit card.
 But you shouldn't have to pay for these services: These companies can only legally do the same things you can easily do yourself.
 And some of these companies use questionable tactics that can land you in hot water.
 (For information on how to clean up your credit report and rebuild your credit, see Nolo's Credit Repair for Bad Credit topic.)

-For a comprehensive guide on dealing with financial problems, including how to prioritize debts, budget your money, negotiate with creditors, avoid foreclosure, and more, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Robin Leonard and Margaret Reiter (Nolo).
+For a comprehensive guide on dealing with financial problems, including how to prioritize debts, budget your money, negotiate with creditors, avoid foreclosure, and more, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Amy Loftsgordon and Cara O'Neill (Nolo).

 1 | 2